vernondcole/learn-salt/README.md

 - The third is a [bridged network](https://www.vagrantup.com/docs/networking/public_network.html) which makes the VM appear to be on the same LAN segment as its host.
 The address for this adapter will be assiged by DHCP.
-You may need to modify the configuration parameter `network_mask` to help the scripts discover the actual address.
-This port can be seen by machines on your in-house network.
+This port can be seen by other machines on your in-house network.
-Be aware that, depending on an employer's router configuration settings, VMs on your machine may be unable to access brother VMs using their bridged addresses.
+Be aware that, depending on your IP router configuration settings, VMs on your machine may be unable to access brother VMs using their bridged addresses.

 If you wish, you can add more local VMs by editing the Vagrantfile.